-Have you ever applied for admission into a programme in another country but didn’t get selected because they didn’t like your name?
+Have you ever applied for admission into a programme in another country but didn’t get selected because your name is long?

-Truthfully, it might have been because you failed to impress with your Letter of Motivation.
+Truthfully, it might have been that you failed to impress with your Letter of Motivation/Statement of Purpose

-When applying to programmes in many parts of the world, applicants are usually required to submit a Letter of Motivation (sometimes also called Statement of Purpose or Personal Letter or Personal Essay).
+When applying to universities in UK, US, Europe, Asia, the Middle East and even Africa, applicants are often required to submit a Letter of Motivation (also referred to as Statement of Purpose, Personal Letter or Personal Essay).
 This Letter of Motivation plays a very important role in the selection process.
-Regrettably, they often fail to convince any member of a selection committee.
+Regrettably, many applicants fail to convince members of a selection committee.

-With very popular questions from readers, Afterschoolafrica breaks down what is involved in writing a Letter of Motivation and why it is key in gaining admission to schools abroad.
+A very popular question from readers, we thought to break down what is really involved in writing a Letter of Motivation and why it is the key to gaining admission to schools abroad.

 What is a Letter of Motivation?

-The Motivation Letter is not a test of your grandiloquence but of your intelligence and emotional balance.
+The Motivation Letter is not a test of your grandiloquence but to know if you are balanced in the head inspite of background or physical disabilities.
 The Letter of Motivation is one of the most important parts of your entire application.
 It plays a decisive role in determining if you will be accepted or not.

-This sub-heading says one thing about Letters of Motivation: Show.
-“Show, don’t tell” Keep this phrase in mind as you read the rest of this post, and as you write your own essay.
+This sub-heading says one thing about Letters of Motivation: “Show”.
+So show, don’t tell.
+Keep this in mind as you read the rest of this post, and as you write your own essay.